 We define a minority-and/or woman-owned investment management firm as one in which 51% of more of ownership identifies as Asian, Black, Latino, Pacific Islander, Native American, or female.
 We also include managers located anywhere in the world and categorize non-U.S. firms as diverse if they identify as women or non-white men who are racial minorities in their country of residence.

-As our investment advisor, Crewcial Partners, collaborates with Seattle Foundation, working to identify prospective minority- and woman-owned firms for potential future investments.
-Between 2014 and 2019, Crewcial met with a total 733 minority- and woman-owned firms.
+As our investment advisor, Crewcial Partners, collaborates with Seattle Foundation to identify prospective minority- and woman-owned firms for potential future investments.
+Between 2013 and 2020, Crewcial met with a total 994 minority- and woman-owned firms.
 Over time, Crewcial has experienced a dramatic difference in its ability to identify and recommend diverse investment managers to its clients.
 In 2013, before Crewcial became intentional in their efforts, only 11 diverse managers were recommended, seven of whom (64%) were hired.
-In 2019, Crewcial recommended 11 diverse managers, all of whom were hired.
-Collectively, assets managed by diverse managers in Crewcial Partner’s network totaled $3.6 billion, an 822% increase from five years prior.
-View the 2019 Diversity Report from Crewcial Partners (formerly Colonial Consulting) for more information.
+In 2020, Crewcial recommended 4 diverse managers, all of whom were hired.
+Collectively, assets managed by diverse managers in Crewcial Partner’s network totaled $3.9 billion, an 388% increase from five years prior.

 Going forward, Seattle Foundation will continue to diversify our investment manager pool through three primary activities.